Maclenn77/Website-SF-Summit/README.md

 ## Microverse - Capstone Project (Conference)

-This is a Capstone project for Microverse.
-This is a page for Sci-Fi Summit, based in the design of [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) .
+This repo is a Capstone project for Microverse.
+The page is about a Sci-Fi Summit, based on the design of [Cindy Shin](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) .

 #### Navbar

-In the Navbar section with have a menu that it expands from up of 768px and it shows like  a toggler for mobile version.
-This feature is achieved with Bootstrap.
-This is the same feature for all the pages.
+The Navbar section width has a menu that expands from up of 768px, and it shows like a toggler for the mobile version.
+I achieved this feature with Bootstrap.

 #### Main
-Main section contains all the needed info in each HTML page.
+The main section contains all the needed info on each HTML page.
 I combined bootstrap and CSS files for the style.

-In the index file I used a jumbotron in the first part.
-I prefered to use semantic tags for dividing the sections in CSS.
-Divs are only used for styling.
+In the index file, I used a jumbotron in the first part.
+I preferred to use semantic tags for dividing the sections in CSS.
+I used divs only for styling.

 Index and About have a section showing the partners of the event.
-In index, this part is only showed for desktop.
+In the index page, the website only displays this section on the desktop version.

 #### Footer

 All the pages have a footer with Logo and Copyright info.
+In the index page, the website only displays this section on the desktop version.

 #### Break Points